-Because many people love it and it’s Japan’s most iconic symbol, there are COUNTLESS of day trip tours that highlight Mt.
-Fuji.
-Fortunately, we have already prepared it for you — an article to help you choose the best Mt.
-Fuji Day Trip Tours from Tokyo.
+Because many people love it and it’s Japan’s most iconic symbol, there are COUNTLESS of day trip tours to Mt.
+Fuji to choose from.

 Must see are old storehouse district or Kurazukuri no Machinami and the Toki-no-Kane or Time Bell Tower.
 You’ll also visit sake breweries that have been around for more than 100 years.

 6. Hakone, Kanagawa Prefecture.